updated May 8, 2018

 Schubert - Ave Maria, 4:43 - one commentator says this is the performance Heifetz recorded in 1917 at age 16.
 I agree.

-Mendelssohn - Violin Concerto, Mvt 3, 5:17, from the They Shall Have Music movie.
-The conductor looks fake, but the youth orchestra is real.
+Mendelssohn - Violin Concerto, Mvt 3, 5:17 - performance video from the They Shall Have Music movie.
+The conductor is fake, but the youth orchestra is wonderful and real.

 Bach - Partita 3, Prelude, 3:24

 Ravel - Trio.
 Mvt.
 1. Mvt.
 2. Mvt.
 3. Mvt.
 4, with Artur Rubinstein and Gregor Piatigorsky.
 RCA Victor Red Seal LM 1119.

 Brahms - Concerto for Violin and Cello, with Gregor Piatigorksy, cello.
 Alfred Wallenstein conducts RCA Victor Symphony Orchestra.
 RCA Victor LD 2513.

 Bach - Sonata in E minor, Mvt 1, Prelude: Adagio ma non tanto, 1:17, Kenneth Gilbert, harpsichord, Baroque Records BC 2858.
 The flutter is not on the vinyl LP.

 Beethoven - Violin Concerto, 42:48 - a high school favorite; the album belonged to my parents.

 Mendelssohn - Violin Concerto